Yuma Union High School District

 Yuma Union High School District (YUHSD) is a high school district headquartered in Yuma, Arizona.

 Feeder elementary school districts include Crane Elementary School District, Gadsden Elementary School District, Somerton Elementary School District, and Yuma Elementary School District.
+All on-post housing for Marine Corps Air Station Yuma is assigned to schools in Yuma HSD.

 In April 2017, the district offices moved into Yuma High School's Old Main building, as the district headquarters will be reconstructed on Avenue A and 32nd street.